Medicinal plant lectures 2026: 27 July in-person

 2.05pm

-How modern medical discourse and practice were received, perceived, and articulated by traditional medicine in Iran since the early nineteenth century
+How modern medical discourse and practice were received, perceived and articulated by traditional medicine in Iran since the early 19th century

 3pm - Break (refreshments, handling collection tour in the Treasures room and tours of the garden)